BIBS Innovation Fund – Round 2

-The Brown Institute for Brain Science (BIBS) is announcing a new “BIBS Innovation Fund”.
-The goal of this fund is to help brain scientists launch new, highly creative research projects with great potential that are too risky and early stage for NIH or other external funding sources.
+The Brown Institute for Brain Science (BIBS) is announcing a second round of “BIBS Innovation Awards”.
+The goal of these grants is to help brain scientists launch new, highly creative research projects with great potential that are too risky and early stage for NIH or other external funding sources.
 BIBS will make significant investments of up to $100K for one year to support ideas that, if successful, would have high scientific impact and generate new external funding.
 An interim review during the first year must demonstrate progress towards the research goals in order to continue funding for the entire year.
 However, if specific milestones, agreed to at the time of the award, are met, a second year of funding may be available on a competitive basis.
-BIBS hopes to fund one or two projects by July 1, 2014, and another one or two in AY 2014-15 as funds allow.
+For this round, BIBS intends to fund one or two new projects.
+In addition, projects funded in 2014 may apply for a second round of support, if they have met the criteria described above.

 Eligibility –The BIBS Innovation Fund is open to all faculty members who are brain scientists at Brown and its affiliated hospitals.
 Any basic or translational research that is within the BIBS mission is eligible for support.
 However, strictly clinical research is not eligible.
 Collaborative interdisciplinary projects with more than one Principle Investigator (PI) are encouraged but not required.
 Restrictions include: